matn7/Google-Platform-Notes/flashcard/Microservices.md

 environment variables, and command-line arguments.

 * By default, Spring Boot look for the configurations or properties inside application.properties/yaml present in the classpath location.
-But we can have other property files as well and make Spring Boot ro read from them.
+But we can have other property files as well and make Spring Boot to read from them.
 * Spring Boot uses a very particular order that is designed to allow sensible overriding of values.
 Properties are considered in the following order (with the values from lower items overriding earlier ones):